yhmgood0130/questionnaire_with_react_and_webpack/README.md

 ## About

-Questionnaire is a simple app built with Webpack and React
+Questionnaire is a simple app built with Webpack and React and the user can fill out the questions and see the result after submitting the questions

 ## How to use